openspatial/openspatial-linux-SDK/README.md

 Device is not connected
 Failed in reading/writing notification value.
 Quitting
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Solution: Kill the process and restart
+Solution: Kill the process and
           restart the hardware as well
 ***************************************************************************